msa-em/nanocartography/06_conclusion.md

 development of automated TEM.
 Regardless of how well automated image analysis may become, the projection aspect of TEM analysis will still require human directed analysis to a point.
-On the road to more automated data, collection and analysis there must be a transition by which microscopists are provided full control to map samples.
+On the road to more automated data, collection, and analysis there must be a transition by which microscopists are provided full control to map samples.
 More importantly, the cost of instrumentation is an issue that will only become more complicated with automated microscopy.